How not to EngPhys, or 'make sure your suffering counts'

 I think the hard things about being burnt out are (1) it is a gradual regression from well-being to struggling-day-to-day, and (2) the things that help to get oneself out of being burnt out are the same things one sacrifices first to overcommit to the thing making you burnt out.
 It is definitely possible to be burnt out for entire months without realizing that ones habits and commitments are in pieces.
 Some things I learnt along the way, in hindsight:

-- Actually have a list of commitments and expected contributions to each of these commitments.
-That way, I can ask myself if any of these are persistently not being met, week-on-week.
+Actually have a list of commitments and expected contributions to each of these commitments.
+Make them on multiple time scales, from daily to yearly.
+That way, I can ask myself if any of these are persistently not being met.
+Have a rigid criterion by which commitments can be amended, to allow for the uncertainty of real-world experiences while avoiding blatant goalpost-moving.

-- Make plans for the next day, today.
+Make plans for the next day, today.
 A terrible feeling right after waking up late, is the realization that I have to make plans for the day.
-Being late to all the plans I made the previous day isn’t a great feeling, but it is still better than having absolutely no momentum right after waking up.
+Being late to all the plans I made the previous day isn’t a great feeling, but it is still better than starting a day with zero momentum.

-- I like to spontaneously clean my apartment or cook when I have no motivation to do anything else.
 Being spontaneous about things, even loosening certain restrictions about commitments, can keep the ball rolling.
-For example, while working, I was able to keep an exercise routine by loosening what time of the day I did it, and to continue to put in hours
+For example, while working, I was able to maintain an exercise routine by loosening what time of the day I did it.
+I also like to spontaneously clean my apartment or cook when I have no motivation to do anything else.

 Insomnia could be a medical or hereditary issue, but it could also be caused by easily preventable issues.
 Not being able to sleep properly probably negatively affected my grades by a lot.
 Here are some things I did that helped.

-- I realized that once my eyes adjusted to a blue-ish light source right after turning out the lights, sleeping becomes a challenge.
+Once my eyes have adjusted to a blue-ish light source right after turning out the lights, sleeping becomes a challenge.
 Usually, this comes from external light filtering through the window blinds, LED lights from an internet modem, or a light indicator on my laptop charger.
 I used black duct tape to cancel out the most offending sources.
 Keeping a very dim red light on suppresses any perceived blueness as well.

-- Setting the room temperature right, and wearing the right clothes for the temperature, is important.
+Setting the room temperature right, and wearing the right clothes for the temperature, is very important.

-- I once had a randomly-occurring, but persistent case of itchy hair in the middle of the night, even though I washed my sheets regularly.
+I once had a randomly-occurring, but persistent case of itchy hair in the middle of the night, even though I washed my sheets and hair regularly.
 It turned out that the headboards were dusty.

-- Having a job that required me to be somewhere in the morning also helps.
+Having a job that required me to be somewhere in the morning also helps.
 I noticed that my sleep schedule would resolve itself when I had concrete responsibilities to someone else in the morning, and would worsen when my only responsibilities were to myself.
-I think I feel a greater responsibility to finish a task even if it takes the night, rather than to wake up early.
+I think I feel a greater responsibility to finish a task even if it takes the night, rather than to wake up early, so I must mitigate by having somewhere even more important to be in in the morning.